 All candidates must demonstrate a minimum level of English language proficiency for admission to the College.

-For details of the minimum grades required to achieve this requirement, please see the English language requirements for postgraduate applicants.
+For admission to this course, you must achieve the ICBS requirement in the appropriate English language qualification.
+For details of the minimum grades required to achieve this requirement, please see the English language requirements for Business School applicants.

 How to apply

 Making an application